 As indicated in Figure 1 of the Vertebrates page, the Cyclostomata are monophyletic.
 This has long been the consistent result of molecular analysis (Janvier, 2015) although a recent paper (Theofanopoulou et al, 2021) suggests on the basis of molecular data that the cyclostomes might actually be paraphyletic.
 This is also the conclusion of some studies using morphological data (e.g. Larouche et al, 2017; Chevrinais et al, 2018; Clements et al, 2019) while other morphological analyses support monophyly (e.g. Keating and Donoghue, 2016; Hirasawa et al, 2016; Terrill et al, 2018; Miyashita et al, 2019).
 This issue remains unresolved, but we will follow, at least for now, the monophyletic interpretation given the strong molecular evidence for that view.

-On the basis of phylogenetic analysis of morphological characteristics, several stem-group cyclostomes have been identified by Miyashita et al (2021), as illustrated in modified form in the following phylogenetic time tree:
+On the basis of phylogenetic analysis of morphological characteristics, several stem-group cyclostomes have been identified by Dearden et al (2023), as illustrated in the following phylogenetic time tree, constructed using the R package "strap" (Bell and Lloyd, 2015) and selecting the "equal" option that requires specification of the age of the root of the tree:

 As indicated in Figure 1 of the Vertebrates page, the Cyclostomata are monophyletic.
 This has long been the consistent result of molecular analysis (Janvier, 2015) although a recent paper (Theofanopoulou et al, 2021) suggests on the basis of molecular data that the cyclostomes might actually be paraphyletic.
 This is also the conclusion of some studies using morphological data (e.g. Larouche et al, 2017; Chevrinais et al, 2018; Clements et al, 2019) while other morphological analyses support monophyly (e.g. Keating and Donoghue, 2016; Hirasawa et al, 2016; Terrill et al, 2018; Miyashita et al, 2019).
 This issue remains unresolved, but we will follow, at least for now, the monophyletic interpretation given the strong molecular evidence for that view.

-On the basis of phylogenetic analysis of morphological characteristics, several stem-group cyclostomes have been identified by Miyashita et al (2021), as illustrated in modified form in the following phylogenetic time tree:
+On the basis of phylogenetic analysis of morphological characteristics, several stem-group cyclostomes have been identified by Dearden et al (2023), as illustrated in the following phylogenetic time tree, constructed using the R package "strap" (Bell and Lloyd, 2015) and selecting the "equal" option that requires specification of the age of the root of the tree:

-The above tree (Figure 1) has been modified from that presented by Miyashita et al (2021) because in that tree the Anaspida (a group of scaly jawless fish) are considered as part of the cyclostome stem group; this is inconsistent with many articles (e.g. Keating et al, 2018) that place the anaspids in the stem-Gnathostomata.
-Given this weight of opinion in the literature, we will for the time being consider the anaspids as stem gnathostomes.
-This means that only the Euconodonta can be considered as belonging to the stem-Cyclostomata.
+The above tree (Figure 1) is one of several possible alternatives presented by Dearden et al (2023) and by some other authors (Miyashita et al, 2021 and Reeves et al, 2023).
+All are agreed that the Anaspida (a group of scaly jawless fish) belong to the cyclostome stem group.
+However, depending on the analytical approach followed in deriving the phylogenetic tree, another group of animals, the Euconodonta, can appear either in the cyclostome stem group or in the crown group.
 Euconodonts are an infraclass of condonts, which are a group of animals known mainly by scattered elements of their feeding apparatus (Aldridge et al, 1993); not all of the latter are known with certainty to represent vertebrates, but the euconodonts, or "true" conodonts, have been classified as vertebrates since they were found as fossils in which their soft-tissue anatomy could be seen (Donoghue and Keating, 2014).
+This group is absent from the tree shown above because the analytical method used for that tree placed the euconodonts in the crown-Cyclostomata.

 Figure 2.
 Images of stem-group cyclostomes